gwastro/pycbc/docs/inference/sampler_api.rst

 The following guidelines apply to the sampler classes:

-1. All sampler classes must inherit from the :py:class:`BaseSampler <pycbc.inference.sampler.BaseSampler>` class.
+1. All sampler classes must inherit from the :py:class:`BaseSampler <pycbc.inference.sampler.base.BaseSampler>` class.
 This is an :py:mod:`abstract base class <abc>` that defines methods that all samplers must implement, as they will be used by ``pycbc_inference``.
 (See `this tutorial <https://www.python-course.eu/python3_abstract_classes.php>`_